bloch-elkouby-lab/website/team/contact.md

 RAs also have the opportunities to take the lead in new projects, conduct their own projects, conduct additional analysis, present posters on the lab projects, and participate in manuscript writing.

+Unfortunately, since Dr. Bloch-Elkouby is an assistant professor at the PsyD program, she cannot take a PhD student.

 ## Current Openings

 Due to limited funding, we only offer unpaid volunteer positions.
 Research assistants and coordinators are all part-time and fully remote.
 You can arrange your own time to do the lab work and collaborate with labmates.